-- (1) HUD-52768 ROSS SC Application Form (This serves as the budget form a separate budget form is NOT required in this application.) - (2) Narrative on Capacity/Past Performance - (3) HUD-52769 Needs/Partners Form with Signed Certification from Executive Director, Resident Association Board President, or Tribal Chairman or other person authorized to make stated commitment attesting to at least 25% of the entire amount of grant funds requested in match for administrative support or services pursuant to this grant.
-(The actual match letters or MOUs should be kept on file with the applicant and be made available in case of review or audit.) - (4) Logic Model (HUD-96010) showing proposed performance measures.
-See the General Section for information on the Logic Model. . - (5) Letter(s) of Support from PHA or RA (Nonprofit applicants) - (6) IRS nonprofit determination letter proving non-profit status (nonprofit applicants) - (7) Certification of Consistency with the Consolidated Plan (HUD-2991) (for all applicants except for tribes/TDHEs and non-profits serving tribes/TDHEs).
+- (1) HUD-52768 ROSS SC Application Form (This serves as the budget form a separate budget form is NOT required in this application.)
+PLEASE NOTE: On page 2 of the HUD-52768, 2nd column, "Project to be Served," Those proposing to serve PHAs should list the Name AND 11-digit Project Number as identified in PIC of each project to be served by each Service Coordinator.
+If the applicant proposes to serve different PHAs, list the PHA as well.
+For tribes/TDHEs funded through the 1937 Housing Act, list the 11-digit project code.
+For tribes/TDHEs funded by NAHASDA, a project name is required.
+If there is not an official project name in use, please develop a unique project identifier that can be used in this application and future applications. - (2) Narrative on Capacity/Past Performance - (3) HUD-52769 Needs/Partners Form with Signed Certification from Executive Director, Resident Association Board President, or Tribal Chairman or other person authorized to make stated commitment attesting to at least 25% of the entire amount of grant funds requested in match for administrative support or services pursuant to this grant.
+(The actual match letters or MOUs should be kept on file with the applicant and be made available in case of review or audit.)
+This form does not sign electronically.
+It must be signed and either sent as a PDF or faxed. - (4) eLogic ModelTM (HUD-96010) showing proposed performance measures.
+See the General Section for information on the eLogic ModelTM.
+Logic models must be completed for Years 1, 2,3 and TOTAL that is, four worksheets in ONE excel file.
+There is no narrative required for this eLogic ModelTM.
+Use ONLY the eLogic ModelTM form provided with this application.

+- (5) Letter(s) of Support from PHA or RA (Nonprofit applicants) - (6) IRS nonprofit determination letter proving non-profit status (nonprofit applicants) - (7) Certification of Consistency with the Consolidated Plan (HUD-2991) (for all applicants except for tribes/TDHEs and non-profits serving tribes/TDHEs).
 If more than one PHA is to be served, there must be one for each PHA. - (8) Certification of Consistency with the Indian Housing Plan (HUD-52752) (for tribes/TDHEs and non-profits serving tribes/TDHEs).
-If more than one tribe/TDHE is to be served, there must be one for each tribe/TDHE;

-- (9) Certification of Resident Council Board of Election (HUD-52753) (for RA applicants and non-profit applicants supported by an RA only.
+If more than one tribe/TDHE is to be served, there must be one for each tribe/TDHE; - (9) Certification of Resident Council Board of Election (HUD-52753) (for RA applicants and non-profit applicants supported by an RA only.
 One Certification is required from each RA applying or submitting a letter of support.
-If RA applicants are submitting a joint application, one is needed for each RA applying); - (10) Contract Administrator Partnership Agreement (required for all Resident Associations, and PHAS-troubled PHAs.
+If RA applicants are submitting a joint application, one is needed for each RA applying); - (10) Contract Administrator Partnership Agreement (required for all Resident Associations, including non-profits applying with RA designation, and PHAS-troubled PHAs.

 NOT required for Non-Profit applicants.)
-(HUD-52755).
+(See HUD-52755) This contract should cover the full three-year period of the grant.

-Please note that all forms that are not grants.gov electronic forms requiring a signature must be actually signed and then faxed or scanned and attached to your application.
+Please note that all forms requiring a signature that are not grants.gov electronic forms must be actually signed and then faxed or scanned and attached to your application.
 ONLY the grants.gov electronic forms are electronically signed.